encode/django-rest-framework/docs/api-guide/viewsets.md

         def destroy(self, request, pk=None):
             pass

+During dispatch the name of the current action is available via the `.action` attribute.
+You may inspect `.action` to adjust behaviour based on the current action.

+For example, you could restrict permissions to everything except the `list` action similar to this:

+    def get_permissions(self):
+        """
+        Instantiates and returns the list of permissions that this view requires.
+        """
+        if self.action == 'list':
+            permission_classes = [IsAuthenticated]
+        else:
+            permission_classes = [IsAdmin]
+        return [permission() for permission in permission_classes]

+## Marking extra actions for routing

 If you have ad-hoc methods that you need to be routed to, you can mark them as requiring routing using the `@detail_route` or `@list_route` decorators.